 The Supreme Court of India comprises one Chief Justice of India and 33 other judges.
 The appointment of judges depends upon the vacancies available.

-Eligibility for becoming a Supreme Court judge is:
+The eligibility criteria for becoming a Supreme Court judge in India are:

 - A person appointed as a judge of the Supreme Court must be a citizen of India and possess a degree of Law from a recognised university.

 - He must have served as a judge of a High Court for at least five years or two or more High Courts in a row, or

 - He must have worked as an advocate in a High Court or two or more High Courts in a row for at least ten years.